-Discrimination in the workplace isn't just unfair.
-It also prevents organizations from becoming as successful as they could be.
+Employment discrimination isn't just unfair.
+It also prevents institutions from becoming as successful as they could be.
 Hiring and supporting a diversity of employees benefits everyone.

-- Creativity - Different identities lead to different perspectives, which can mean more creativity in brainstorming and problem-solving sessions. - Innovation - Workplaces with more diversity are 1.7 times more likely to be innovation leaders in their fields. - Efficiency - A Harvard Business Review study showed that diverse teams are able to solve problems faster than cognitively similar people. - Revenues - A McKinsey & Company report showed that diverse workplaces were more likely to outperform their rivals. - Engagement - A Deloitte analysis showed that workplaces with diverse, inclusive employees had higher engagement, and were better able to retain talent. - Reputation - Workplaces that prioritize diversity are seen in a more positive light than those that don't, including by members of majority groups.
+- Creativity - Different identities lead to different perspectives, which can mean more creativity in brainstorming and problem-solving sessions. - Innovation - Work environments with more diversity are 1.7 times more likely to be innovation leaders in their fields. - Efficiency - A Harvard Business Review study showed that diverse teams are able to solve problems faster than cognitively similar people. - Revenues - A McKinsey & Company report showed that diverse work environments were more likely to outperform their rivals. - Engagement - A Deloitte analysis showed that employers with diverse, inclusive employees had higher engagement, and were better able to retain talent. - Reputation - Employers that prioritize diversity are seen in a more positive light than those that don't, including by members of majority groups.